aviayan/aviayan/README.md

 - 👋 Hi, I’m @aviayan
 - 👀 I’m interested in writing article on technology
-- 🌱 I’m currently learning Airflow with Docker and machine learning
+- 🌱 I’m currently learning Airflow with Docker, Spark, python and machine learning
 - 💞️ I’m looking to collaborate on Data Engineering with AWS services
 - 📫 How to reach me You can reach me over email, linkedIn ,  or  phone nnumber.
 My contact details are provided below:
 - E: avitabayans@gmail.com